TaskPort for Jira — Documentation

 - Assignee (People, optional): Map to Jira assignees if names match.

-- Ready (checkbox) or Status (select): Use to gate which rows are ready to sync.
+- Ready (checkbox) or Status (select): Use to gate which rows are ready to create.

 Quick Start (Smart Mode)